-Dermatologist Dr. Cynthia Bailey answers your questions about skin care and skin problems
+Dermatologist Dr. Cynthia Bailey answers your questions about skin care combination with tretinoin and glycolic acid.

-I am 49 years old.
-I use Tretinoin 0.05% for sundamage and aging purposes.
+Hi Dr. Bailey, I am 49 years old.
+I would like to try the combination of tretinoin and glycolic acid use.
+I currently use Tretinoin 0.05% for sundamage and aging purposes.
 Is it possible to add Glycolic acid to my routine also?
 I am wondering if there is a Glycolic face cream I can add?During the day I am currently using Daily Moisturizing Face Cream for Dry to Normal Skin and the Citrix Antixodant SPF30 sunscreen.

 I love both tretinoin and glycolic acid for sundamage and anti aging skin care.
-Tretinoin and Glycolic acid are both powerful anti aging skin care ingredients that make very noticeable improvements in the appearance of the skin by:
+Tretinoin and glycolic acid are both powerful anti aging skin care ingredients that make very noticeable improvements in the appearance of the skin.

-- Work to reverse wrinkles by building new collagen just underneath the surface of the skin.
+- Even more benefit to reverse wrinkles by building new collagen just underneath the surface of the skin.

 Unfortunately, all these highly effective anti aging ingredients are irritating.
 Only people with really tolerant skin can combine tretinoin and glycolic acid therapy.
 People with sensitive skin (especially people with rosacea, eczema or facial seborrheic dermatitis) typically have to pick either tretinoin OR glycolic acid.
 People who can’t tolerate using tretinoin with glycolic acid can sometimes tolerate using just one of these ingredient with a topical vitamin C product.
 This is because the vitamin C is not exfoliating.
 Vitamin C is, however, irritating to exfoliated skin so it’s still a little tricky.